Multivariate density estimation from privatised data: universal consistency and minimax rates: Introduction

-where $\mathscr B$ is the Borel $\sigma$-algebra of $\R^d$.
-This suggests to measure the performance of an arbitrary density estimator $\ftilde$ by the $L_1$-error
+Several loss functions are typically considered in this context in order to evaluate the performance of an estimator $\check f_n$.
+In this work, we consider the $L_1$-error given through

-We refer the interested reader to Devroye and Györfi \citep{DeGy85} for a comprehensive introduction to density estimation from the $L_1$-point of view.
-Using \eqref{eq:L1:implies:prob:est}, one can immediately derive uniformly convergent probability estimates from $L_1$-consistent density estimators.
+This choice is natural since densities belong by their very definition to the space $L_1(\R^d)$ of functions with finite $L_1$-norm.
+We refer the interested reader to \citep{DeGy85} for a comprehensive introduction to density estimation from the $L_1$-point of view.

-Another motivation for the $L_1$-error as a reasonable performance criterion is its invariance under invertible transformation (for example, under rescaling) of the densities.
-In general, the $\varphi$-divergences of Csisz\'ar type (see \citep{tsybakov2009introduction}, p.~86 for a definition) satisfy this property, while the $L_p$-distances with $p>1$ do not.
-The usual examples of $\varphi$-divergences are the $L_1$-distance, the Hellinger-distance, the Kullback-Leibler-divergence, and the $\chi^2$-divergence.
-Interestingly, all $\varphi$-divergences dominate the $L_1$-distance, see Remark~2 in Györfi and Krzy\.zak \citep{GyKr11}.
-This implies that whenever a density estimate is consistent with respect to a $\varphi$-divergence, then it is $L_1$-consistent.

-For the standard case of non-private inference where estimators can be expressed in terms of the original data $\mathcal D_n$ strong universal consistency of the histogram can be established under appropriate conditions on the smoothing parameter $h_n$.
-More precisely, we can cite the following well-known theorem. \begin{theorem}[Abou-Jaoude \citep{Abo76}, Theorem 3.2 in Devroye and Gy\"orfi \cite{DeGy85}] If
+Here, we study density estimation under the $L_1$-error as well but we differ from the classical framework in the sense that we do no longer assume that the raw data \eqref{eq:D_n} are accessible.
+Instead, only anonymised surrogates of the raw data which are supposed to satisfy the specific privacy condition of \emph{local differential privacy} (LDP) can be used for inference.

+The main motivation of the present paper was the question whether \emph{strong universal consistency}, that is, almost sure convergence of the $L_1$-error to zero for any density function can be established for an estimator defined in terms of such anonymised data.
+We answer this question in the affirmative using a histogram type estimator adapted to the privacy setup which will be introduced in Section~\ref{s:hist}.

+In order to pigeonhole the methods and results obtained in the rest of the paper, let us shortly recap the definition and theoretical properties of histograms based on cubic partitions when the raw data \eqref{eq:D_n} are available.
+Given a partition $\{A_{h_n,1},A_{h_n,2},\ldots\}$ of $\Rd$ consisting of cubes $A_{h_n,j}$ of volume $h_n^d$, the corresponding classical histogram estimator is defined by